 STEPHEN GREY: That’s right.
 And they left a trail of clues behind them.
 They were quite surprising in the way they allowed themselves to be uncovered.
 What happened there was, there was a man called Abu Omar.
 He was under investigation for involvement in terrorism, and the Italian prosecutor involved wanted to bring him to court.
 In fact, if he was still in Italy now, he would be in court.
 He would have been prosecuted in a normal way in an open court.
 They were collecting evidence against him.

 He was quickly re-arrested after making that call.
 Presumably the Egyptians were listening, too.
 But that unlocked that whole scandal in Italy.
-And the Italian prosecutors, who believe that terrorists should be prosecuted in a court of law, rather than being tortured in a jail cell in Egypt, have pursued this case absolutely vigorously.
-And there’s going to be a trial very shortly of the CIA agents involved.
+And the Italian prosecutors, who believe that terrorists should be prosecuted in a court of law rather than being tortured in a jail cell in Egypt, have pursued this case absolutely vigorously.
+And there’s going to be a trial very shortly of these CIA agents involved.
 There are arrest warrants for them.
-None of them are being caught.
+None of them have been caught.
 Perhaps they never will be, but there will be an open trial, perhaps held in their absence, that’s going to take place in Italy and will expose further details of this whole operation.

 AMY GOODMAN: What about Khalid El-Masri and the German investigation that’s going on into that?